unixsurfer/anycast_healthchecker/README.rst

 * version: The running version of anycast-healthchecker, example value 0.7.4.

-* program: "anycast-healthchecker".
+* program: The process name, defaults to anycast-healthchecker.

-* service_name: The name of the service defined in configuration for which the message was logged, example value "foo1IPv6.bar.com".
+* service_name: The name of the service defined in configuration for which the message was logged, example value foo1IPv6.bar.com.
 Logging messages from the parent thread will have value "MainThread".

 Configuring checks for services